Madge Allsop: Origins of character

+When Dame Edna appeared on Desert Island Discs in July 1988, she was permitted to take Madge Allsop to the desert island as her luxury, assuring Sue Lawley that Allsop was an "inanimate object".

 Appearances

 Film and television

 Madge Allsop was first portrayed on television in 1976, when she appeared (played by actress Madeleine Orr) in an episode of the BBC series The Barry Humphries Show.
 Following Orr's death in 1979, the role of Madge was re-cast.
 She appeared alongside Dame Edna on the BBC Parkinson show in 1982, with her face covered in bandages.
 The character was written into Humphries' 1987 film, Les Patterson Saves the World, and was portrayed, as a one-off appearance, by Australian actress Connie Hobbs.
-Later that same year, Humphries announced his search for "definitive Madge", who would appear alongside Edna in his new BBC TV series, The Dame Edna Experience.
+Later that same year, Humphries announced his search for "definitive Madge", who would appear alongside Edna in his new ITV series, The Dame Edna Experience.
 Of the audition, Humphries recalled, "all of them tried too hard.
 Some were whimsical, some camp, but most were far too over the top to resemble an oppressed, inarticulate New Zealand spinster whom life had passed by."
 However, after they saw Emily Perry's understated performance, they knew that they had found the perfect Madge.
 As she later recalled, "I did nothing at the audition, and I've done nothing ever since."

 Emily Perry's appearance on the Dame Edna Experience was well-received; she subsequently became the definitive Madge Allsop, reprising the role in many of Humphries' other TV specials, including One more Audience with Dame Edna Everage (1988), A Night on Mount Edna (1990), Dame Edna's Neighbourhood Watch (1992), Dame Edna's Hollywood (1993) and Dame Edna's Work Experience (1996).
 Perry's last on-screen appearance as Madge Allsop was a cameo in the TV special Dame Edna lives at the Palace (2003), in which the then 97-year-old actress was 'caught' in bed with Ozzy Osbourne.